 advanced his 10 paces and fired, but though on 14 similar occasions he had never failed to hit his opponent this time he missed.
 Barthelemy then told him that he had his life in his hands, but would surrender his right to fire if Cournet would agree to terminate the duel with swords.
 [Barthelemy had wanted swords to be the dueling weapon in the first place -ed.]
 Cournet declined to do so, saying that he would stand his adversary’s fire and take his second shot.
 Barthelemy then levelled his pistol, but … it snapped.
 He put a fresh cap on and it snapped a second time,† and it was then agreed that he should use Cournet’s pistol, which was loaded and handed to him.
 Before discharging it, however, he again offered ineffectually to terminate the contest with swords.
 He then fired, and with fatal precision.

 Barthelemy himself and all four of the seconds involved (both Barthelemy’s and Cournet’s) were arraigned in this case, but the jury returned only a manslaughter verdict.
-Barthelemy served a few months; he would have to exercise fatal precision to find a different route to the scaffold.
+Barthelemy served a few months; he would have to exercise fatal precision once again to find a different route to the scaffold.

 In his non-duelling life, Barthelemy was a mechanical engineer, and it was in this capacity that a soda-water manufacturer named George Moore employed him to repair his machinery at 73 Warren Street, just off Fitzroy Square.

 Late the night of Friday, December 8, Barthelemy showed up with a veiled woman at the place and asked for Moore.
 Minutes later, the servant-girl saw all three emerge struggling violently together from their private meeting.
 As she raced to the door to scream for help she saw the Frenchman raise a pistol and fire …